pronoun2/Transfer-Agent/README.md

 # Football Transfer Analyst Agent
-An AI agent that analyses player peformances beyond just goals and assists
+A data-driven tool that uses machine learning and agentic AI to evaluate football player performance beyond goals and assists.
+Built with Python, XGBoost, BeautifulSoup, DuckDB, and Streamlit.